rizolli2000/rizolli2000/README.md

 - 👋 Hi, I’m @rizolli2000
-- 👀 I’m interested in ...machine learning,AI & data science3
+- 👀 I’m interested in ...machine learning,AI & data science
 - 🌱 I’m currently learning ...BE CSE
 - 💞️ I’m looking to collaborate on ...Some projects
 - 📫 How to reach me ...9167291958 on whatsapp only